missing-user/missing-user.github.io/_portfolio/solar.md

   - "/images/solarSystem.webp"
 ---

-Here's an attempt at simulating planetary orbits in our solar system.
-Since stability is key for such a simulation, this uses a Runge Kutta numerical integration method to solve the differential equations.
+Planetary solar system orbits **simulated in real time**.
+Since stability is key for this kind of simulation, I'm using the [Runge Kutta 4th order](https://jurasic.dev/ode/#rk4) integration method for the solver.
 Planet textures by [planetpixelemporium](https://planetpixelemporium.com/planets.html), the WEBGL library is [three.js](https://threejs.org/)